KevinGimbel/license/README.md

 # `license`
 > Download open source license files for your project

-`license` is a command line tool (cli) which allows you to download open source licenses from [osl.kevin.codes](http://osl.kevin.codes).
+`license` is a command line tool which allows you to download open source licenses from [osl.kevin.codes](http://osl.kevin.codes).

 ### Install